List of diplomatic visits to the United States: First visits by continent

 The first international visit to the United States was made by King Kalakaua of Hawaii in 1874, which was the first visit by a foreign chief of state or head of government.

 South America

 The first South American head of state to visit the United States was Emperor Pedro II of Brazil in 1876.

 Central America

 The first Central American head of state to visit the United States was President Justo Rufino Barrios of Guatemala in 1882.

 Europe

 The first European head of state to visit the United States was Albert I, Prince of Monaco in 1913 while the first head of government to visit the United States was Prime Minister Macdonald of the United Kingdom in 1929.

 Oceania

 The first Oceanian head of government to visit the United States was Prime Minister Billy Hughes of Australia in 1918.

 Asia

 The first Asian head of state to visit the United States was King Prajadhipok of Siam in 1931.
-The Republic of China (later Taiwan) made its first visit in 1945 when Premier T.V.
-Soong went to San Francisco to lead the United Nations Conference in 1945.